 Information And Resources

-- Shore Stewards Guide for Shoreline Living
+- Shore Stewards Guide for Shoreline Living (Shore Stewards - WSU Extension)

 - Do You Live Near the Bluff's Edge?
 A few do's and don'ts to help protect your property

-- Shorelands and Environmental Assistance, Wa.
-Department of Ecology
+- Shorelands and Environmental Assistance Program (Ecology)

-- Shoreline Erosion Rates and Armoring Impacts
+- Shoreline Erosion Rates and Armoring Impacts (Ecology)

-- Soft Shore Protection As An Alternative To Bulkheads: Projects And Monitoring
+- Soft Shore Protection As An Alternative To Bulkheads: Projects And Monitoring (Coastal Geologic Services)

-- Greenbelt Consulting: Value, Benefits and Limitations of Vegetation in Reducing Erosion
+- Value, Benefits and Limitations of Vegetation in Reducing Erosion (Greenbelt Consulting)

-- Greenbelt Consulting: “Bio-structural” Erosion Control
+- Greenbelt Consulting: “Bio-structural” Erosion Control (Greenbelt Consulting)

-- Washington State Coastal Atlas
+- Washington State Coastal Atlas (Ecology)

 - Snohomish County Permitting Center

-- Washington Administrative Code for Shoreine Modification
+- Washington Administrative Code for Shoreline Modification

 This webpage was created in partnership with the Northwest Straits Foundation.